 Temples you must see in Ayutthaya

 If you’ve been travelling around Asia, you probably are getting sick of temples, which was exactly my case.
 I don’t know if it’s because of the low expectations which I had, but Ayutthaya really impressed me.
 I can say I enjoyed every minute in the ancient city and there are some places in Ayutthaya every traveller should see.
+Check out this post f you’re wonderring why there are so many temples in Thailand.

 The most amazing thing about Ayutthaya was the way history and real-life intermingle here.
 Let’s say you’re in an ancient temple, like the ones you see in an Indiana Jones movie.
 All you need to do is turn your head to the right and you will see a 7/11.
 It was funny at the beginning, but it became fascinating after some time.